PeterLenting/my-first-website/README.md

 ## Functionality

-The website is fully responsive, on desktop and larger screen sizes the header-photo is different from mobile and tablet and there are extra links to social media in the header.
+The website is fully responsive, on desktop and larger screen sizes the header-photo is different from mobile and tablet.
-The navigation is functional and there is one form (for those who want to volunteer during the race) thankyou page.
-These forms are not fully functional in that they don't alert anyone from the Webteam that a form has being filled nor do they fill a database.
+The navigation is functional and there is one form (for those who want to volunteer during the race).
+This form is not fully functional in that it doesn't alert anyone from the Webteam that a form has being filled nor das it fill a database.
 The links to Facebook, Instagram, Youtube and Twitter are links to the official pages of ‘La Vuelta Holanda’.
 La Vuelta will be in Holland for three days, starting in Utrecht, going to Den Bosch on the second day and Breda on the third.

 ## Features